muakone/v0-aegis-gateway-mvp/TECHNICAL_IMPLEMENTATION.md

 **Judge Questions & Answers:**

 **Q: "How do you terminate sessions in under 5 seconds?"**
-A: "All active sessions are stored in Redis with TTL.
-When panic button is pressed, we delete all session keys for that user.
-Next time they try to access any resource, the middleware checks Redis, finds no session, and denies access.
+A: "All active sessions would be stored in Redis with TTL.
+When panic button is pressed, we'd delete all session keys for that user.
+Next time they try to access any resource, the middleware would check Redis, find no session, and deny access.
 Redis operations take milliseconds."

 **Q: "What if the user's device is already stolen and offline?"**
-A: "The panic button works from the mobile app too.
-Employee can press it from their phone, which triggers the same lockdown.
-The stolen laptop won't be able to access anything because all its session tokens are revoked server-side."
+A: "The panic button would work from the mobile app too.
+Employee could press it from their phone, which would trigger the same lockdown.
+The stolen laptop wouldn't be able to access anything because all its session tokens would be revoked server-side."

 ---